 The final Grand Slam on the Tennis circuit heads to Flushing Meadows in New York once again for the 2019 US Open, where most eyes will be on several veteran players for different reasons.

 The Big Three of Djokovic, Nadal and Federer will, as usual, be the comfortable favourites on the men’s side of this year’s event, while Serena Williams looks ready to rock and roll at her home town open.
-She has plenty of high quality competition though, and you won’t miss a minute of this premier hard-court action when watching live on TV or streaming the matches to a mobile device.
+She has plenty of high quality competition though, and you won’t miss a minute of this premier hard-court action when watching live on TV or streaming the matches to a mobile device with the options listed in this guide.

 2019 US Open Tennis Preview